Shawnelle-McNichols/Dumpling-Recipe-App/README.md

     output: List<Food> (a set of foods from all the recipes int the list)

-Method for Grocery List function:
+Method for Grocery List function ( Yingying ):